-A soldier of the First World War is being remembered by family members in New Plymouth and Australia, exactly 100 years after he was killed diaries throughout his was service and these are now treasured by his great-great nephew, Peter Kivell, of New Plymouth.
+A soldier of the First World War is being remembered by family members in New Plymouth and Australia, exactly 100 years after he was killed

-Lieutenant Ralph Doughty was only 26 years old when he died on July 25 1917 - two days after he was hit by shrapnel during the battle of Passchendaele.
+Lieutenant Ralph Doughty was only 26 years old when he died on July 25 1017 - two days after he was hit by shrapnel during the battle of Passchendaele.
 He was buried at Coxyde Military Cemetery in Belgium.